krabf/krabf-v6/content/now.md

 I love the internet.
 As I said, it has taught me a lot of what I know.
 I am still learning how to code.

 ### Health
 Since my family appears to have inherited sickness, I am beginning my journey to living healthy in 2023.
 My first step should be to minimize my sugar intake.
-Then I decided to add exercise to my daily, or maybe weekly routine.
+Then I decided to add exercise to my weekly routine.

 ### *Last updated on January 1, 2023*